 S3 pupils from various Scottish Borders secondary schools had the fascinating opportunity of participating in an archaeological dig at Bedrule Castle back in November 2021.
-It was great to have an event that was both practical and involved some STEM, tourism, history, and heritage actives.
-As well as this, pupils were taught about the potential careers available to them in this sector.
-Pupils were taught how to properly excavate the site and how to record the dig, for example.
-They also got a look at the other activities’ archaeologists may take part in such as building surveying and gravestone recording.
+It was great to have an event that was practical and involved some STEM, tourism, history, and heritage activities.
+As well as this, pupils were taught about the potential careers available to them in this sector, for example, pupils were taught how to properly excavate the site and how to record the dig.
+They also got a look at other activities’ archaeologists may take part in such as building surveying and gravestone recording.
 On completion of their visit, pupils achieved their HERO archaeology award.
 The aims of the award scheme are:

 To improve self-confidence and wellbeing through engagement with challenging heritage projects.

 To inspire young people to develop a lifelong interest in Scotland’s past.

 To increase awareness of how to access Scotland’s heritage in schools, youth groups and similar organisations.

 To help foster links between heritage organisations, community groups and young people.